Indian Vegetarian Soul Food | Delicious, Easy Vegan & Vegetarian Recipes Powered by Indian Flavours

-This pull-apart/tear ‘n’ share/whatever you want to call it bread has a little secret.
-It’s not harbouring cheese and garlic like you’d expect.
-It’s packed with spicy samosa filling instead.
+Instead, it’s packed with a spicy vegetable samosa stuffing.
 If you’re craving those ever-popular Indian snacks, but want something a little out of the box for your next party, this is the recipe for you.

 You can add any vegetables you like here – just make sure you chop them up really finely and cook them until they’re just right beforehand.
 This is because the filling literally takes seven minutes to cook so they won’t be in the pan too long.

-I’ve written a step-by-step method here but it’s much easier to understand the way the bread is formed from the video.
-Take a look, let me know what you think and I can’t wait to hear what you think.
+I’ve written a step-by-step method below but it’s much easier to understand the way the bread is formed from the video.

 For the dough: